top of page

 In science, certain principles—like gravity or the speed of light—are inarguable.
 We may not fully understand them, but we can investigate and confirm them for ourselves.
 Science doesn’t ask for belief; it provides the tools for verification.
 In the same way, Vedanta appears mysterious until we follow its steps and verify its claims from our own experience.

 Any complete teaching has a methodology—a sequence of incremental insights that build to more subtle truths.
 Vedanta begins with the simple recognition that we feel limited as conscious beings, and ends with the enigmatic Sanskrit phrase tat tvam asi—“You are That.”
 The temptation is to skip ahead to the conclusion, just as we might peek at the last pages of a novel.
-Some modern teachings skip ahead to the conclusion, which can leave seekers confused and perpetuate myths about enlightenment—pitfalls traditional Vedanta works hard to dispel.
+This is common in some modern teachings, which can leave seekers confused and perpetuate myths about enlightenment—pitfalls traditional Vedanta works hard to dispel.

 Jnana yoga, or Self-inquiry, unfolds in three stages: